-If you look at the major film releases the movies are getting more and more expensive.
+If you look at the major film releases, the movies are getting more and more expensive.
 However, the once expensive affair of filmmaking is now available on a budget.
-Undoubtedly creating good videos will require the right equipment, but then, that is not entirely true.
+Undoubtedly, creating good videos will require the right equipment, but that is not entirely true.

 A good camera and a lot of creative energy can take you a long way as well.
 After all, restrictions and limitations are tools of creativity.
 With this in mind, in this article, we will discuss the 5 best cameras for filmmaking on a budget.

 The cameras in this review are suited for a variety of purposes, and they are all great cameras.
 Whether you are making films about your travels or your favorite restaurants, or even your pets, you will need to create some attention-grabbing footage.

 You will need a camera that can help you capture high-quality video content.
 Read through the article as we discuss the pros and cons of each camera, along with the specifications and why they matter.

 The first camera on the list is the 24 Megapixel Sony Alpha A6600 that sports an APS-C Exmor sensor.

 This camera is a good buy for those looking for a budget option because you get professional-level options such as jacks for a microphone and headphones.

 This allows working with sound with greater control.
 The camera also has hybrid autofocus that is fast, accurate and has powerful tracking capabilities.
 With this camera, you can create beautiful 4K shots.